 Identify your Natural Style

-The first step to understanding how you operate as a leader is to develop self-awareness and become more in-tune with what makes you, you.
-Your ME Dashboard is a wonderful place to begin.
+The first step to understanding how you operate as a leader is to develop self-awareness and become more in tune with what makes you, you.
+Leverage Cloverleaf for this through your Coaching Tips and Assessments.

-Our behavioral assessments can give a great deal of insight into how you tend to communicate, receive or share feedback, experience conflict, and how you make decisions.
+Our behavioral assessments can give a great deal of insight into how you tend to communicate, receive or share feedback, experience conflict, and make decisions.

 Take 16 Types for example.
 An extroverted leader will get a lot of energy from motivating the team and sharing their ideas but can easily steamroll any team members who don’t share this same level of energy in large groups.